lqb2/blog/_posts/2022/2022-03-30-thoughts-on-napping.md

 ---

-ps - i've donated to tricia and jaime for their work. if you dig their stuff, you should, too!
+ps - i've donated to tricia (well i tried to with tricia but couldn't figure it out) and jaime for their work. if you dig their stuff, you should, too (if you can)!

 <!-- hyperlink bank -->